Bioenergetics: A Comprehensive Guide

 - Adenosine Triphosphate (ATP): The primary energy currency that cells utilize.

-- Oxidative Phosphorylation: ATP synthesis via electron transport chain.
+- Oxidative Phosphorylation: ATP synthesis via the electron transport chain.

 - Photophosphorylation: ATP synthesis via light energy absorption.